-The Council held £513M of loans as at the end of December 2022.
-The balance sheet forecast in table 2 shows that the Council expects to borrow up to £607M in 2023/24.
-The Council may also borrow additional sums to prefund future year's requirements, providing this does not exceed the authorised limit for borrowing of £642M in 2023/24.
-This limit is reviewed quarterly as part of the Community Investment Programme and any change in limits will be recommended for approval.
+The Council held £562M of loans as at the end of December 2024.
+The balance sheet forecast in table 2 shows that the Council expects to borrow up to a cumulative total of £673M in 2025/26.
+The Council may also borrow additional sums to pre-fund future year's requirements, providing this does not exceed the authorised limit for borrowing of £692M in 2025/26.
+This limit is reviewed quarterly as part of the monitoring of the Community Investment Programme and any change in limits will be recommended for approval.

 The Council's main objective when borrowing money is to strike an appropriately low risk balance between securing low interest costs and achieving certainty of those costs over the period for which funds are required.
-The flexibility to renegotiate loans should the Council's long-term plans change is a secondary objective.
+The flexibility to renegotiate loans, should the Council's long-term plans change, is a secondary objective.

-Given the significant cuts to public expenditure and in particular to local government funding, the Council's Borrowing Strategy continues to address the key issue of affordability without compromising the longer-term stability of the borrowing portfolio.
-With short-term interest rates currently much lower than long-term rates, it is likely to be more cost effective in the short-term to either use internal resources, or to borrow short-term loans instead.
+Given the significant cuts nationally to public expenditure and in particular to local government funding, the Council's Borrowing Strategy continues to address the key issue of affordability without compromising the longer-term stability of the borrowing portfolio.
+Short-term interest rates are currently higher than in the recent past, but are expected to fall in the coming year and it is therefore likely to be more cost effective over the medium-term to either use internal resources, or to borrow short-term loans instead.
+The risks of this approach will be managed by keeping the Authority's interest rate exposure within the limit set in the treasury management prudential indicators.

 By doing so, the Council can reduce net borrowing costs (despite foregone investment income) and reduce overall treasury risk.
 The benefits of short-term borrowing will continue to be monitored regularly against the potential for incurring additional costs by deferring borrowing into future years when long-term borrowing rates are forecast to rise modestly.
 Arlingclose will assist the Council with this 'cost of carry' and breakeven analysis.
-Its output may determine whether the Council borrows additional sums at long-term fixed rates in 2023/24 with a view to keeping future interest costs low, even if this causes additional cost in the short-term.
+Its output may determine whether the Council borrows additional sums at long-term fixed rates in 2025/26 with a view to keeping future interest costs low, even if this causes additional cost in the short-term.

-The Council has previously raised all its long-term borrowing from the PWLB but will consider long-term loans from other sources including banks, pensions, and local authorities, and will investigate the possibility of issuing bonds and similar instruments, to lower interest costs and reduce over-reliance on one source of funding in line with the CIPFA Code.
-PWLB loans are no longer available to local authorities planning to buy investment assets primarily for yield; the Authority intends to continue to avoid this activity to retain its access to PWLB loans.
+The Council has previously raised all its long-term borrowing from the PWLB but will consider long-term loans from other sources including banks, pension funds, and local authorities, and will investigate the possibility of issuing bonds and similar instruments, to lower interest costs and reduce over-reliance on one source of funding in line with the CIPFA Code.
+PWLB loans are no longer available to local authorities planning to buy investment assets primarily for yield; the Authority intends to continue to avoid this activity and therefore will retain its access to PWLB loans.